FaithAlone.net

 4 For Christ is the end of the law for righteousness to every one that believeth.

-Therefore, we, as believers, do not need to keep the Law to be saved, which by the definition of "sin" (1 John 3:4), means that we do not have to "repent of our sins" to be saved either.
+Therefore, believers do not need to keep the Law to be saved, which by the definition of "sin" (1 John 3:4), means that they do not have to "repent of their sins" to be saved either.

 Common Sense - Repenting of Sins is Works Salvation